Bayesian Protein Sequence and Structure Alignment: Introduction

-In this paper we consider the alignment of a pair of proteins using their $3$-dimensional structures.
-When aligning proteins, one aim is to determine whether they are related, in the sense that they have evolved from a common ancestor.
-At the primary level, a protein is a sequence of letters, with each letter representing the amino acid residue at the corresponding position in the sequence.
-Therefore, a measure of how closely a pair of proteins are related may be obtained by aligning their sequences as closely as possible and assessing how well the two sequences complement each other after alignment.
-However, the structure of a protein is more conserved than its sequence.
+Subsections of the amino acid chain form structural units, called secondary structure elements (SSEs), the main two being alpha helices and beta strands (which can then form beta sheets).
+The sections of the protein chain between the SSEs are known as loops; the spatial arrangement of the secondary structure is called the tertiary structure, and is key to a protein's functionality.
+An example of a protein tertiary structure is given in Figure \ref{fig:protstruct}.
+Since the structure of a protein is more conserved than its sequence, protein structure alignment is more informative than sequence alignment.
 Over a period of evolution, the sequence of a protein may change through substitutions of amino acid residues from one type into another at a particular position, from the insertion of new amino acid residues, or from deletion of existing residues.
 However, the overall physical structure may remain essentially unchanged, at least in regions of the protein which are functionally important.
-Therefore, a better measure of how closely two proteins are related can be obtained from aligning their structures, and with the increasing number of protein structures becoming available and deposited in databases such as the Protein Data Bank \citep{berman00}, reliable methods for protein structure alignment are becoming more important.
-Many methods for doing so have been developed, such as DALI \citep{holm93}, CE \citep{shindyalov98}, LGA \citep{zemla03}, SSAP \citep{orengo96}, MAMMOTH \citep{oritz02} and others.
-These methods are based on computational algorithms designed to find an optimal alignment in some sense, and do not give any indication of uncertainty in this optimum; for instance there may be high uncertainty in some areas of the alignment, and other areas where the alignment between the two structures is very good.
-Therefore, there is a need for probabilistic methods which allow uncertainty in the alignment to be quantified.
+Therefore, a better measure of how closely two proteins are related can be obtained by aligning their structures, and with the increasing number of protein structures becoming available and deposited in databases such as the Protein Data Bank (PDB, \citet{berman00}), reliable methods for protein structure alignment are crucial in protein bioinformatics --- see \citet{MardiaRSS13} for more background.